CONTACT

 BIO

-A Palestinian-Canadian, born and raised in Jordan, freelance photojournalist and independent filmmaker Annie Sakkab is based in Canada the Middle East.
+A Palestinian-Jordanian-Canadian, freelance photojournalist and independent film maker Annie Sakkab is based in Jordan and Canada.
 As a visual storyteller, Annie is drawn to explore the customs, lifestyles, and values that characterize her subjects.
 Annie seeks long-form narrative with a focus on women’s issues and social justice.
 With her work, she raises questions of identity and awareness of the experiences of exile, uprooting, and displacement among marginalized groups.
 Her long term project, ‘A Familiar Stranger,’ challenges contemporary western views and constructs of Middle Eastern women, and raises larger questions of how we perceive repression and freedom.

 Her work is published in Canadian and International media including The Canadian Broadcasting Corporation (CBC), The New York Times, The Globe and Mail, Netflix, British Journal of Photography, The Walrus, Bloomberg News, and NBC News.
 She also worked as Photo Editor for the Globe and Mail and Video Producer, Filmmaker, and Photographer for United Nations High Commissioner for Refugees (UNHCR) and Danish Refugee Council (DRC).